liziwei01/go-liziwei01-appui/README.md

 # go-liziwei01-appui

-This is an unfinished class project wriiten by liziwei from CUHK(SZ)
+This is a school project written by liziwei from CUHK(SZ)

 ## Install